shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 Marginal age compositions are not fit in the model, but they are included in order to see how well they fit the reference model without influencing the likelihood [Appendix D](#app_d).
 Marginal length and age composition cannot be used in the same model ginve the overlap of the same fish in both samples.
 This is why ages conditioned on lengths are often used with the length compositions.
 But it still stands that age compositions, instead of lengths, could be used.
 So adding the marginal age compositions passively (i.e., not contributing to the overall likelihood of the model) can offer insight into how consistent they are with the current model fit.
 Overall the fits are very good, and in an exploratory model run the length compositions were replaced with the age compositions and a very similar model result was obtained.
 Thus the conditional age at length compositions coupled with either length or age compositions provide similar results.
 This is likely due to the fact that the conditional ages capture the underlying age structure sufficiently to following the age structure over time.

-### Parameter Estimates

-The final base model incorporated aspects of both models proposed to the Mop-up STAR Panel.
-Below is a list of the more salient specifications (See also Section 2.4.1.2 for comparisons with the California and Washington models, of which the Oregon model shares many similar specifications when not listed below):
-* Female M fixed at 0.17, with a step at age 10 to 0.2.
-* Male M fixed at 0.17 for all ages.
-* Tag Q fixed at 0.25.
-* Selectivity for the trawl fishery was logistic and length-based, but allowed to be sex-specific.
-* Selectivity for the ocean-boat recreational fishery was estimated as age-based with dome-shaped parameters for females.
-* Conditional age-at-length was weighted using harmonic means.
-* Recruitment deviations were not estimated.

-### Fits to the Data
+##### Fits to Indices of Abundance

-The Oregon base case model shows the indices trending upward in the last three years, with the exception of the Commercial Logbook index.
-Fits to the indices were generally poor, with mostly straight-line fits to most of them (Figure 100 to Figure 104).

-Length composition fits are good for the live and dead non-trawl fisheries and for the recreational ocean-boat fishery, which represent the bulk of the data, but poor for the trawl and small fish research study, both of which had small samples sizes (Figure 105  to Figure 119).
-Francis weighting are shown in Figure 120 to Figure 124.
-Fits to the weighted conditional age-at-length compositions show generally good agreement between observed and expected values (Figure 125 to Figure 132).
-Estimated selectivity curves show that the trawl fishery is asymptotic in length for males and females, dome-shaped for both sexes in the live and dead fish fishery and the small fish for research survey, and dome-shaped and age-based for females in the recreational ocean fishery (Figure 147 to Figure 149).

-Sex-specific growth was estimated in the base model (Figure 150, Table 40).
-Females grew bigger than males (Figure 149) and both were similar to the values estimated when the data was fit outside the model.
+The fits to the five available indices of abundance (not including the acoustic-visual survey which the model was predefined to fit with a lnq=0.6) are generally weak.
+The best fit index is found for the commercial non-trawl fishery (Figure \ref{fig:nontrawl-index-fit}), with a very good fit of an upward trend in the contemporary time series.
+In an interesting contrast is the ocean boast survey that covers the same years and shows a very similar selectivity, but shows an opposing downward trend (Figure \ref{fig:nontrawl-index-fit}).
+The earlier time series for the recreational fishery is also not well fit to the dynamics of the model, and requires high additional variance to fit (Figure \ref{fig:nrfss-index-fit}).

+The two fishery independent surveys, the MPA (Figure \ref{fig:mpa-index-fit}) and the tagging survey (Figure \ref{fig:tag-index-fit}) are also not well fit.
+Despite this, the estimated catchability for the tagging survey is 0.3, not far from the assumed value of 0.25 in the 2015 assessment.

+### Reference Model Outputs
+#### Parameter Estimates

-A total of sixteen primary parameters were estimated, along with sixty recruitment deviations.
+A total of five population parameters, five survey variances and sixteen selectivity parameters were estimated, along with thirty-eight recruitment deviations.
 The reference model parameter estimates along with asymptotic standard errors are shown in Table \ref{tab:model-param} and the likelihood components are shown in Table \ref{tab:likes}.
 Estimates of derived reference points and approximate 95 percent asymptotic confidence intervals are provided in Table \ref{tab:referenceES}.

-The natural mortality for females and males was estimated at  and  yr^-1^, respectively.
-These values are below the mean prior value, but not unreasonable given the corresponding longevities would be between 67 and 75 years old and the sampled maximum age of 68 came from a fished population.

 The estimates of sex-specific growth parameters showed some differences from the externally estimated starting values (Table \ref{tab:model-param} and Figure \ref{fig:len-age-ss}).
-While $L_{\infty}$ was similar to the external estimates, the model estimated $k$ for female and male fish were greater than the values estimated externally (0.182  for females and 0.227 yr^-1^ for males).
+The estimated $L_{\infty}$ and $k$ for females and males were slightly greater than the values estimated externally (0.182  for females and 0.227 yr^-1^ for males).
 The majority of female and male Black Rockfish growth occurs at younger ages, reaching near maximum length by age 20-25, depending upon sex, with female Black Rockfish reaching larger maximum lengths (Figure \ref{fig:len-age-ss}).

-The estimated logistic selectivity curves for the commericial and recreational fishery look plausible (i.e., as a model convergence check for realism, the selectivity curves are not overtly outrageous) for each fishery and are very similar to each other (Figure \ref{fig:fleet_selectivity}).
-Length at 50% selectivity (commercial =  cm; recreational =  cm) was between the length at 50% (39.4 cm) and 95% maturity (48 cm).
-Future assessments could opt for parsimony and combine these two fisheries into one combined selectivity, though the model had no issue adding two more parameters given the available length data.

-The time series of estimated recruitments and annual recruitment deviations are shown in Figures \ref{fig:recruits} and \ref{fig:rec-devs}.
-Years with the highest recruitment deviations were estimated to have occurred in 1993-1994, 1998, 2005, and 2015.
-The variance check on the recruitment deviations indicates well informed recruitments from 1980 to 2015, providing justifation for the estimation of recruitment.
-Recruitment deviations after 2015 are relatively uninformed with estimated deviations near zero where recruitment is estimated primarily based on the spawner-recruit curve (Figure \ref{fig:bh-curve}).
+The time series of estimated recruitment deviations and annual recruitment deviations are shown in Figures \ref{fig:recruits} and \ref{fig:rec-devs}.
+Years with major recruitment deviations were estimated to have occurred  around 1994, 1999-2000, 2008, and 2016.
+These years are very similar to recruitment deviations seen in other rockfishes.
+One curious signal is the string of positive deviations from 2010-2014, though this is consistently apparent most model runs.
+The variance check on the recruitment deviations indicates well informed recruitments from 1985 to 2017, providing justification for the estimation of recruitment (Figure \ref{fig:varcheck}).
+Recruitment deviations after 2017 are relatively uninformed and are not estimated.
 The recruitment bias adjustment applied within the model across years is shown in Figure \ref{fig:bias-adj}.
+The Beverton-Holt stock-recruitment relationship compared to the recruitment deviations are given in Figure \ref{fig:bh-curve}.

+Estimated selectivity curves for each fleet and survey (Figure \ref{fig:fleet_selectivity}) look plausible (i.e., as a model convergence check for realism, the selectivity curves must look plausible).
+The trawl fishery is highly right shifted indicating only the largest individuals are taken by that fishery.
+Both the non-trawl and the recreational ocean-based fleet (the MRFSS fleet is mirrored to this fleet) demonstrate dome-shaped selectivity and are very similar though the recreational fishery is expected to take more larger individuals.
+The estimate of the peak size of selectivity for the two biggest removal sources (non-trawl = 42.63 cm; recreational ocean boat = 41.84 cm) are above the size of 50% functional maturity (40 cm).

-### Population Trajectory
+#### Population Trajectory

-The Oregon base case model shows the indices trending upward in the last three years, with the exception of the Commercial Logbook index.
-Fits to the indices were generally poor, with mostly straight-line fits to most of them (Figure 100 to Figure 104).

 The predicted spawning output (in millions of eggs) is provided in Table \ref{tab:timeseries} and plotted in Figure \ref{fig:ssb}.
-Estimated spawning output shows a large decline starting in the 1970s, with a continued decline into the late 1990s.
-This tracks the time period of major removals, though removals have stayed somewhat elevated since.
-Strong recruitments since the 1990s have supported the elevated catches.
+Estimated spawning output shows a large decline starting in the late 1970s when the recreational fishery begins in earnest.
+This decline is consistent until the late 1990s when it then rebounds due to several strong recruitments consistent with other rockfish stock assessments.
 The estimate of total biomass over time, which tracks that of spawning output, is shown in Figure \ref{fig:tot-bio}.

-Relative spawning output declined below the management target ($SB_{40\%}$) by the 1990s, but quickly rebounded to high relative spawning output, but has declined over the past 10 years (Figure \ref{fig:depl}).
-The relative stock status at the start of 2023 (0.53) is estimated to be well above the rockfish relative biomass target of 0.4.
-Uncertainty intervals are wide given the number of estimated parameters, and indicate the population never goes below the management target ($SB_{40\%}$).
-The strong recruitment events that are supported by all fishery-dependent data sources are responsible for the dramatic increase and elevated stock status.
-Numbers of age-0 individuals indcate those years of particularly strong recruitment (Figure \ref{fig:recruits}).
+Relative spawning output declined below the management target ($SB_{40\%}$) by the 1990s, but rebounded to above the target in the 2010s (Figure \ref{fig:depl}).
+The relative stock status at the start of 2023 (0.53) is estimated to be above the rockfish relative biomass target of 0.4.
+Uncertainty intervals are extremely small and unbelievable, thus emphasizing alternative model specifications (mainly in the treatment of catchability) to capture uncertainty.
+The strong recruitment events are responsible for the dramatic increase and elevated stock status.
+Numbers of age-0 individuals indicate those years of particularly strong recruitment (Figure \ref{fig:recruits}).

+This current estimate shows a higher overall biomass (Figure \ref{fig:comp_ssb}), but similar relative stock status, as the 2015 stock assessment.

 <!--chapter:end:33results.Rmd-->